Kriechi/Cura-DuetRRFPlugin/README.md

 above.

 ## Configuration

-Boot up Cura, choose the following from the Menu Bar:
-Extensions->DuetRRF->DuetRRF Connections.
-Click "Add" and tell it the url to your DuetRRF instance (i.e. http://printer.local).
-You can specify a password (if you used `M551`, otherwise the default `reprap` is used).
-This plugin also support HTTP-Basic-Auth.
+* Start Cura
+* From the menu bar choose: Extensions -> DuetRRF -> DuetRRF Connections
+* Click "Add"
+* Enter the name of your printer
+* Enter the URL to your DuetRRF instance, e.g., http://printer.local or http://192.168.1.42
+* Leave "HTTP Basic Auth" empty if you don't run a reverse-proxy
+* Click "Ok"
+* Done!
+Look at the bottom right - there should be the big blue button with you printer name on it!

+## Features

+* Upload / Simulate / Print
+* Works with HTTP and HTTPS connections and URLS
+* Works with HTTP Basic Auth (optional)
+* Works with RRF passwords (if you used `M551`, default is `reprap`)
+* No support for UNC paths as URL

 ## Use
-After you load up a model and it has sliced, click the down arrow button on the "Print to <PrinterName>" button on the lower right hand corner.
+After you load up a model and it has sliced, click the down arrow button on the "Print to (PrinterName)" button on the lower right hand corner.
 It will upload the gcode file to the SD card and start printing it.
-You can select "Simulate on <PrinterName>" to upload and simulate the print, which returns the simulated print time an the actual printer.
-Or you can just "Upload to <PrinterName>" to copy the gcode to the SD card.
+You can select "Simulate on (PrinterName)" to upload and simulate the print, which returns the simulated print time an the actual printer.
+Or you can just "Upload to (PrinterName)" to copy the gcode to the SD card.

 ## License